kibook/s1kd-tools/tools/s1kd-repcheck/README.md

 OPTIONS
 =======

+-a, --all
+In addition to CIR data modules specified with -R or explicitly linked in CIR references, allow CIR references to be resolved against any CIR data modules that were specified as objects to check.

 -d, --dir &lt;dir&gt;
 The directory to start searching for CIR data modules in.
 By default, the current directory is used.